fantasyui-com/index/README.md

 ## CLI
 - [bootstrap-styleguide](https://github.com/fantasyui-com/bootstrap-styleguide) - Bootstrap Styleguide generator.
 Create bootstrap style guides by scraping documentation.
 - [changeline](https://github.com/fantasyui-com/changeline) - Search and replace in lines of files across directories.
+- [cmo](https://github.com/fantasyui-com/cmo) - Utility used to change color model in a Cascading Stylesheet
 - [csshue](https://github.com/fantasyui-com/csshue) - CLI utility to uniformly rotate hue of colors in a css file.
 - [epx](https://github.com/fantasyui-com/epx) - Electron Package Execute (npx but for electron apps).
 - [illustrator](https://github.com/fantasyui-com/illustrator) - Command line tool to extract drawing reference from a photo and create a pdf formatted drawing reference booklet.
 A tool for artists of all ages.